windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 );
 ```

-The full list of the supported types for the `registerEventListener` method is as follows:
+The following injecting UI types are supported for the `registerEventListener` method:

 - `renderTextSelectionPopup`: triggered when the selection popup is rendered
 - `renderSidebarAnnotationHeader`: triggered when the left sidebar's annotation header line is rendered
 - `renderToolbar`: triggered when the reader's top toolbar is rendered

-For more information about the API, you can refer to the [source code](https://github.com/zotero/blob/main/chrome/content/zotero/xpcom/reader.js).
+For more information about the API, refer to the [source code](https://github.com/zotero/blob/main/chrome/content/zotero/xpcom/reader.js).

 ## 4.6 HTTP Request